Enom vs GoDaddy Web Hosting Comparison

 - Up to 50 domains with any package.

 - Shared hosting plans have limited storage space and bandwidth.
 Large websites require adding a VPS.

 - Wide array of apps & choice of WHM, cPanel and Plesk.

 - The Economy plan is limited to one domain.

 Enom vs GoDaddy – Rating

 Due to its high disk space allotment, unlimited bandwidth and a wide array of exclusive features & web apps, GoDaddy wins the Enom vs GoDaddy battle.
 In addition to that, using GoDaddy implies better security and 24/7 access to live tech support.
 But, if you’re starting your first website, you might want a fresh start down the road.
 So, being able to host up to 50 domains makes Enom’s Economy package a great choice for beginners and niche marketers who run multiple small websites.

-We also pitted GoDaddy against Squarespace in our GoDaddy vs Squarespace comparison, to see why the web hosting giant can’t be beaten.
 Have you ever used Enom or GoDaddy?
 Don’t hesitate to share your thoughts and experiences regarding this GoDaddy vs Enom comparison in the comments.